sugarchain-project/doc/README.md

  - The second letter `Kawa` stands for `Kawaii (可愛い)`.
 In this case the meaning is `Dreamy Cute`.

 ### Word to replace Core
 Also Yumekawa is replaces the word `Core` ie: Bitcoin Core.
 It sounds a bit centralized and we don't want such [Elitism](https://en.wikipedia.org/wiki/Elitism).
-In this term we are `Yumekawa developers`, but not Core developers.
+In this term we are `Yumekawa developers`, but *not Core developers*.